Skip to Content

 Executive summary

 • How can Technology Retail brands differentiate in ‘Style of Communication’?
-Seven points make up the different between first and last in this table, with the top three performers all at the same score – 65.
+Eight points make up the different between first and last in this table.

 • We say

 When it comes to ’Style of Communication’, politeness and the range of languages available to non-English speakers are the main contributors where brands can stand out.
-CX leaders within their businesses should ask themselves whether they’re doing all they can across human and automated agents to stand out.
+CX leaders within their businesses should ask themselves whether they’re doing all they can across human and automated agents to perform against this pillar.

 How to use the Customer Effort Index